The Park has come a long way since opening in 1976. Our team is proud of what Orana has achieved and thank the community for their valuable support.

 Orana Wildlife Trust, a registered charitable trust, owns and operates Orana Wildlife Park.
 The Trust is committed to the conservation of wildlife diversity on this planet.
 Our aim, along with being dedicated to the conservation of endangered species and the welfare of our animals, is to provide education, recreation and enjoyment to the public.

 Orana Wildlife Trust is a full institutional member of the following organisations: World Association of Zoos and Aquariums (WAZA), the Zoo and Aquarium Association (ZAA) of Australasia and ZAA NZ Inc. ZAA NZ Inc co-ordinates all the zoo-based breeding programmes for New Zealand species on behalf of the Department of Conservation.
+This means you can rest assured that the animals under our care are happy and healthy.
+We support a high level of animal welfare by using the Five Domains Model.

 To provide quality recreation facilities for the enjoyment of the Canterbury community, domestic and international visitors.